CyVerse-learning-materials/learning-materials-home/index.rst

     * - Quickstart
       - Platform
       - Notes
-    * - `Create a CyVerse account </projects/cyverse-account-creation-quickstart/>`_
+    * - |Create a CyVerse account|
       - User Portal
       - Start here to create your own account
-    * - `Import data from NCBI SRA using the Discovery Environment </projects/cyverse-importing-sradata-quickstart/>`_
+    * - |Import data from NCBI SRA using the Discovery Environment|
       -  Discovery Environment
       - The NCBI Sequence Read Archive (SRA) is a repository for high-throughput sequencing reads.
-These are valuable data for novel analysis and resue.
+These are valuable data for novel analysis and reuse.
         You can directly import data from SRA into your Data Store using a Discovery Environment app.
-    * - `Evaluate High-throughput Sequencing Reads with FastQC <https://cyverse-fastqc-quickstart.readthedocs-hosted.com/en/latest/>`_
+    * - |Evaluate High-throughput Sequencing Reads with FastQC|
       - Discovery Environment
       - FastQC is a popular tool for evaluating the quality of high-throughput sequencing reads such as from Illumina and PacBio.
-    * - `Filter, Trim, and Process High-throughput Sequencing Reads with Trimmomatic <https://cyverse-trimmomatic-quickstart.readthedocs-hosted.com/en/latest/>`_
+    * - |Filter, Trim, and Process High-throughput Sequencing Reads with Trimmomatic|
       - Discovery Environment
       - Trimmomatic is a popular application for filtering and trimming high- throughput sequencing reads.
 Several functions can remove populations of low quality reads, remove sequencing adaptors, and trim low-quality regions of individual reads.
-    * - `EZ installation of popular data scientist tools <https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/>`_
+    * - |EZ installation of popular data science tools|
       - Atmosphere and Jetstream
       - Install anaconda (Python 2 or 3, R, Jupyter notebooks), Rstudio, Singularity, or Docker easily on any Atmosphere or Jetstream cloud computer (instance).
-    * - `Submit High-throughput Sequencing Reads to NCBI Sequence Read Archive (SRA) <https://learning.cyverse.org/projects/sra_submission_quickstart/en/latest/>`_
+    * - |Submit High-throughput Sequencing Reads to NCBI Sequence Read Archive (SRA)|
       - Discovery Environment
       - The SRA is a canonical repository for sequencing data generated by high-throughput instruments.
 The CyVerse submission pipeline allows you to directly submit your data into an SRA-linked BioProject

 -----